 In July 2018, Judge Brett Kavanaugh of the U.S. Court of Appeals for the District of Columbia Circuit was nominated by President Trump to succeed retiring Justice Kennedy.
 Pro-choice advocates and anti-choice supporters alike saw President Trump's nomination of Judge Kavanaugh as a threat to abortion rights and even the standing of Roe v.
 Wade.
 During his confirmation hearing before the Senate, Judge Kavanaugh stated that the decision from Roe v.
 Wade was "an important precedent of the Supreme Court that has been reaffirmed many times,"336 but he refused to say how he would ultimately rule.
 Kavanaugh's confirmation was delayed when Dr. Christine Blasey Ford accused him of sexual assault, but after giving her an opportunity to testify, the Senate Judiciary Committee voted to advance Judge Kavanaugh's confirmation to the Senate floor for a vote.
 In October 2018, the Senate voted 51-49 to confirm Judge Kavanaugh as the 114th Justice of the Supreme Court.
-337 Shortly after joining the Court, Justice Kavanaugh wrote an explosive dissent to the Court's emergency order of June Medical Services, LLC v.
+337 Shortly after joining the Court, Justice Kavanaugh wrote a potentially ominous dissent to the Court's ruling in June Medical Services, LLC v.
 Russo, a case involving the constitutionality of a Louisiana law that required doctors who perform abortions to have admission privileges at a state-authorized hospital within 30 miles of the clinic.
 338 Arguing that the case involved "factual uncertainties," Justice Kavanaugh wrote in his dissent that the stay should be denied in order to for the law to be implemented, at which time it could be determined if the law imposes an undue burden on a woman's access to abortion.
-339 Justice Kavanaugh's written dissent in his first dealings on the topic of abortion while on SCOTUS is a clear indication of his intent to overturn Roe v.
+339 Justice Kavanaugh's dissenting opinion was viewed by many legal observers as an indication of his intent to overturn Roe v.
 Wade.
-SCOTUS heard oral arguments in June Medical Services, LLC v.
-Russo in March 2020 and Justices Gorsuch and Kavanaugh's anti-abortion bias will be on full display come the Court's decision.
+Justice Gorsuch's dissenting views in the case also raised concern about the ultimate fate of abortion rights.